FAQ & Info

 Facts on Mental Health

-- 50% of lifetime cases of mental health conditions begin by age 14, and 75% by age 24.
+- 50% of all lifetime mental illness begins by age 14, and 75% by age 24

 Take This Resources

-- Take This mental health resource page
+- Take This Expert Content page

-- How to Support a Friend With Depression (at Geek & Sundry)
+- How to be a Friend

 Being an advocate versus being a professional